Master's in Law and Economics of the Sea – Ocean Governance

 • Relevance and suitability of previous background to the master’s degree course with regard to the pluridisciplinary nature of the course (50%); the jury assigns each applicant a grade of 0 to 20, based on analysis of the letter of motivation and curriculum vitae.
 If necessary, the members of the jury may decide to conduct an interview with all or some of the applicants.
 Due consideration is given to: (i) a degree in Law, Economics, Management, Public Policies, Marine Sciences, Political Sciences, Military Sciences, Social Sciences; (ii) for post-Bologna graduates, a degree corresponding to at least 240 ECTS;

-• Applicants with a rating lower than 9.5 will automatically be excluded.
+Candidates assessed with a mark lower than 9.5 will be automatically excluded.

 Submission of Applications (Online):